thoatran/iCT-Flashcard/README.md

 # iCT Flashcard

-Flash card is a method that combining English word and a corresponding image to help people remembering words more easily and having fun with learning English.
+Flash card is a method that combining English word and a corresponding image to help people remembering words more easily and having fun with learning English

 ICT Flashcard is a multiplatform software prividing you visual flashcards.

-## Main feature
+## Main features

 => PROVIDE VISUAL FLASHCARDS: we don’t have to buy paper flashcard anymore.

 => LEARN EVERYWHERE: we can use both web app and Desktop app to learn.

 => MULTIPLE LANGUAGE SUPPORT: user can choose to use Vietnamese or English language UI.

 ## Environment setup